List of Tangled characters: Rapunzel

-Rapunzel is voiced by Mandy Moore, except in the video game Kingdom Hearts III, where she is voiced by Kelsey Lansdowne.

 Flynn Rider

-Eugene Fitzherbert, born Horace and better known as Flynn Rider, was abandoned by his father in order to protect him.
+Eugene Fitzherbert, born Horace and better known as Flynn Rider, (voiced by Zachary Levi), was abandoned by his father in order to protect him.
 Flynn grew up as a cocky thief.
 His luck changed when he found himself unwillingly rescuing Rapunzel from a tall tower.
 Since then, he has fallen in love with her and has changed his ways to be by her side by protecting her at all costs until he eventually weds her.
-He is shown to prefer Eugene as his name in 'Tangled the series'.
+He is shown to prefer Eugene as his name in Tangled the Series.

-Flynn Rider is voiced by Zachary Levi.

 Pascal

-Pascal is a chameleon who was washed away one rainy night until he found himself adopted by a young Rapunzel.
-Considered Rapunzel's best animal friend, Pascal is ever loyal to her and despite his small appearance, hides boundless energy that always comes in handy when protecting his friends.
+Pascal (voiced by Frank Welker and Dee Bradley Baker in all forms of media) is a chameleon who was washed away one rainy night until he found himself adopted by a young Rapunzel.
+Considered Rapunzel's best friend, Pascal is ever loyal to her and despite his small appearance, hides boundless energy that always comes in handy when protecting his friend.

-Pascal is interchangeably voiced by Frank Welker and Dee Bradley Baker in all forms of media.

 Maximus

-Maximus is a horse for the royal guard.
+Maximus (voiced by Frank Welker and Dee Bradley Baker in all forms of media) is a horse for the royal guard.
 For years, he has been dead set on bringing in Flynn Rider to face his crimes.
 However, due to Rapunzel's influence and Flynn's eventual reformation, Maximus has become one of their closest allies.
 A strong, sturdy and reliable horse, Maximus is more of a soldier than the actual soldiers in Corona.

-Maximus is interchangeably voiced by Frank Welker and Dee Bradley Baker in all forms of media.

 Mother Gothel

-Mother Gothel is the main antagonist of Tangled.
+Mother Gothel (voiced by Donna Murphy in all forms of media) is the main antagonist of Tangled.
 Her actual age is around 400 years old, and due to this Gothel became obsessed with regaining her youth.
 She was ultimately forced to kidnap Rapunzel and raise her as her own at the cost of abandoning her birth daughter, Cassandra.
 Gothel mostly cares for her own vanity and while she brings out her maternal instincts, underneath it all she is a cruel and sinister woman who will not stop at anything to get what she wants.

-Mother Gothel is voiced by Donna Murphy in all forms of media.